brandonkal/linaria/docs/LINTING.md

 ## stylelint

-For linting styles with [stylelint](https://stylelint.io/), we provide our custom config tailored for linaria - `linaria/stylelint-config`.
+For linting styles with [stylelint](https://stylelint.io/), we provide our custom config tailored for linaria - `@brandonkal/linaria/stylelint-config`.
+Stylelint now supports CSS-in-JS syntax, so no preprocessor is needed.
+This means you can also use `stylelint --fix` on your JavaScript files.

 ### Installation